 Characteristics of Resilient People

-Accepting the fact that some things change is a basic part of resilience.
-When your goals, plans, ideas or hopes are dashed because of unavoidable circumstances, a flexible and accepting attitude will allow you to focus on new plans or new hopes.
-If you accept the things you can’t change or control, you’re free to put your effort into the things you can change and control.
+Getting comfortable with change is a basic part of resilience.
+When your goals, plans, ideas, or hopes have to be adjusted, a flexible and accepting attitude—which takes time and effort to develop—will allow you to focus on new plans or hopes.
+When you are able to accept the things you can’t change or control, it frees you up to put your effort into the things you can change or control.

-Most of the time, you don’t get to choose the obstacles and difficulties that life puts in your path, but it’s good to remember that you get to choose your attitude toward adversity.
+You don’t get to choose the obstacles life puts in your path, but you have some control over your response to adversity.
 During hard times, it’s helpful to find something positive to think about and imagine a positive outcome.
-Even if you don’t have all the answers and even if the solution to your problems isn’t obvious, you can choose to believe that things will work out and can tell yourself that your problems are manageable.
-You can choose to see yourself as a fighter, not a victim.
+Even if you don’t have all the answers and the solution to your problems isn’t obvious, you can try to believe things will work out.
+It’s challenging—especially if you are coping with depression or anxiety—but give yourself grace and identify even one good thing every day.